Amplitude-Developer-Docs/amplitude-dev-center/docs/data/destinations/braze-cohort.md

     - [Braze Event Streaming](/data/destinations/braze)

 ## Considerations
+- You must enable this integration in each Amplitude project you want to use it in.
+- You need a paid Amplitude plan to enable this integration.
 - You must have a Braze account.
-- For more details on using this integration in Braze, see the [Braze documentation](https://www.braze.com/docs/partners/data_and_infrastructure_agility/analytics/amplitude/amplitude_for_currents/).
+- For more details on using this integration in Braze, see the [Braze documentation](https://www.braze.com/docs/partners/data_and_infrastructure_agility/analytics/amplitude/amplitude_audiences/).

 ## Setup